• Skip to primary navigation

 • Parking place near Metro stations

 • Far better bus connectivity to Metro stations.
-For this to succeed commuters too need to use these buses a lot more.
+For this to succeed, commuters need to use these buses much more.

-• Need Metro to reach major railways stations in Bengaluru
+• Need Metro to reach major railway stations in Bengaluru

 • Need a metro line to Bengaluru airport (cabs are getting expensive by the day)